===========

 it is a people-driven business.
 Relationships and people skills are the keys

-to the doorways which lead to greater opportunities.
-Songsalive: How can artists contact you?
 Bill: I am always glad to help artists seeking to

 be the best they can be.